trinhhe/gamelab2022-stardew-team2/Source/Curse_of_the_Abyss/README.md

 ## Controls
 ### Underwater player

-For the most parts of the game, the player uses the keyboard keys WASD to move left and right, to jump and to dodge in a traditional fashion.
-In a maze section, the player is no longer able to jump and dodge, however he uses the same keys to swim around freely in the maze in any direction.
+In general, the player uses the keyboard keys WASD to move left and right, to jump and to dodge in a traditional fashion.
+However, in a maze section, the player is no longer able to jump and dodge, however he uses the same keys to swim around freely in the maze in any direction.
 During the bossfight, the player can now make use of the TNT barrel on the left side of the screen, if the player is close enough, he can press the E Key to collect dynamite.
 The E key can again be used to place dynamite on the ground and to pick it up(cooldown of 1 second).
-Dynamite can not be placed while not touching the ground.
+Dynamite can also be thrown mid-air.

 ### Submarine player